 Philanthropy & Community Involvement.

-In addition to the Circle of Excellence the chapter also garnered a majority of the individual awards for 2018:
+In addition to the Point of Excellence in Leadership the chapter also garnered individual awards for 2020:

 Accepting the chapter's Circle of Excellence Award and Point of Excellence for Leadership and Character.